Alberta Highway 16: History

+Construction and improvements

+Alberta Transportation's 2023 provincial construction program included several projects along Highway 16.
+Bridge rehabilitation work at the Highway 16 and Highway 43 interchange near Carvel was in design, as were culvert replacements on Norris Creek near Mundare and on Rooster Creek near Obed.
+A corridor planning study for the Highway 16 and Mundare area was also initiated under the program.

+The 2024 program included active construction projects on the highway.
+A 32-kilometre repaving section and a separate 19-kilometre repaving section were under construction between Clover Bar Road and west of Highway 834.
+An intersection improvement at Highway 16 and Highway 830 was under construction, along with safety upgrades at Range Road intersections 210, 211, 212, 214, and 224 east of Edmonton.
+In design were 19 kilometres of repaving between Highway 31 and Range Road 34, 13 kilometres near Wabamun, and sections totalling 43 kilometres west of Lloydminster.
+Bridge deck rehabilitation was in design for structures at the Highway 16 and Highway 43 interchange, the McLeod River bridge near Edson, the Pembina River bridge near Entwistle, the Lobstick River bridge near Niton Junction, the Clover Bar Road interchange, the Switzer Drive flyover at Hinton, and the Wolf Creek and Maskuta Creek bridges near Edson and Hinton.
+Culvert replacements near Hinton, Obed, Chip Lake, Evansburg, and Kitscoty were also in design.
+A new overpass at the Highway 16 and Highway 881 intersection was in planning.

 Future

 Alberta Transportation has conducted long-term studies to twin Highway 16 between Jasper National Park and Highway 40 and freeway upgrades both west and east of Edmonton.
 Highway bypass alignments have also been planned for Hinton, Edson, and Lloydminster, all of which have been designated as Highway 16X.

 Edmonton has plans to convert Yellowhead Trail to a full freeway by adding interchanges at 127 Street and 121 Street and a partial interchange at 66 Street while a frontage road system will run from 156 Street to at least St. Albert Trail.
 An interchange at 149 Street was considered but was scrapped in favour of the frontage road system for cost and land reasons.
 Edmonton is widening the freeway from 50 Street to city limits, which is currently two lanes in each direction, to three lanes in each direction, connecting them to the three-lane twin bridges over the North Saskatchewan River – the Beverly Bridge and Clover Bar Bridge.
-Construction is underway and is expected to be completed by 2026.
+The total project cost is approximately $1 billion, funded by federal, provincial, and municipal governments.
+Full completion of the freeway conversion is expected by the end of 2027.